adrianurs/technical-test/README.md

-# test done foar intervi
+# test done for a interview